henriksommerfeld/search-repo/README.md

 - [fzf](https://github.com/junegunn/fzf)
 - [jq](https://stedolan.github.io/jq/)

-Eventhough this is written using [🐚 zx](https://github.com/google/zx), that's not a direct dependency.
+Even though this is written using [🐚 zx](https://github.com/google/zx), that's not a direct dependency.
 It can be installed _either_ globally _or_ as a part of `npm install` in this repo.

 ## Installation